safepost/aiobastion/docs/login.rst

 * The configuration file has a *password* field in the *connection* section.
 This way you don't need to use the AIM interface but be sure you're configuration file is in a secure place.
 * For security reason, i would suggest configuring the AIM API.
 It is longer but it's worth it.

-See `Configuration file definition` for more information.
+See `Define a configuration file` for more information.

 .. code-block:: python